In Our State

 Anti-Choice Laws Currently on the Books

-Each of the anti-choice laws below combine to chip away at Virginia women's ability to access abortion and make the full range of reproductive decisions without government interference.
-NARAL Pro-Choice Virginia works to oppose policies like these and make Virginians aware of the challenges to choice that current anti-choice laws create.
+Each of the policies below combine to chip away at Virginia women's ability to access abortion and make the full range of reproductive decisions without government interference.
+NARAL Pro-Choice Virginia works to oppose policies like these and make Virginians aware of the impact current laws have.

 ABORTION BANVirginia bans a safe abortion procedure.